pimatic/pimatic-mail/README.md

 If your mail service provider is not on nodemailer's list of [well known services] (https://github.com/andris9/Nodemailer/blob/0.7/README.md#well-known-services-for-smtp) an advanced transport configuration is required.
-In the following an example configuration for GMX is provided.
+Below, an example configuration for GMX is provided.
 This configuration deals with some issues which may also apply to other mail service providers:

 * Host and Port of the mail service.
 You can obtain this information from your mail service provider.
 * The GMX SMTP mailer is picky about encryption ciphers used and, thus, the cipher suite used for pimatic must be set to 'SSLv3'
 * The "from" address must be set explicitly to your mailbox address.
 Otherwise, the mail will be rejected with error 550 which is provides a measure against misuse of mail addresses.
 You should set the 'from' address as part of the plugin configuration.

     {
       "plugin": "mail",